Lillian1228/Data-Science-Nuggets/GraphML/class_notes/Traditional Method for ML on Graphs.md

     <img src="src/1.2_5.png" width="400">
     <img src="src/1.2_6.png" width="400">

+    Why do we use dot-product as the simple decoder:
+    - Dot-product is a common measure of vector similarity as it calculates the cosine angle of two vectors.

 - "Shallow" Encoding - Simplest encoding approach: encoder is just an embedding-lookup.

     ENC(v) = $z_v$ = $Z \cdot v$